-Here’s a little vocabulary lesson.
+Here's a little vocabulary lesson.
 The majority of terms used to described stuffed vegetables and grape leaves derives from the Turkish language.
-This is likely because the Turks have instilled their influence (rather aggressively) on neighboring cultures.
-In doing so, their language describes many recipes that they are not necessary responsible for creating.
-Unfortunately this is a side effect of this region’s war-ravaged history.
+This is likely because the Turks have instilled their influence on neighboring cultures.
+In doing so, their language describes many recipes even if they are not necessary responsible for creating.
+Unfortunately this is a side effect of this region's war-ravaged history.

 Where to find or purchase grape leaves